Depositing and Reporting Withheld Taxes: Kentucky

 - All employers must file an annual reconciliation return by January 31.
 See Annual Reconciliation Forms and Filing Deadlines.

-- Employers that file 26 or more Forms W-2 or K-2, Wage and Tax Statement, annually must submit the forms electronically.
+- Certain employers must file Forms W-2 or K-2 electronically.
 See Form W-2 Filing Requirements.